HosseinAbedi/ai-bees-task/README.md

 ## Social Media Comment Generator Interface API

 Creating comments for social media posts.
-The service is comprised of different parts:
+The service is comprised of the following different parts:

 * In the first part, a user puts in a text (a post) as an input.
 Then, user's input is fed to a [zero-shot classifier](https://huggingface.co/facebook/bart-large-mnli) to predict the association (relatedness) of the text to a set of predefined class labels (For example, `['Sports', 'Technology', 'Medicine', "Politics", "Arts"]`, we can extend this list easily).
-We use a multi-label classification problem given the labels and the text and assign most probable class label to the text.
+We approach it as a multi-label classification problem given the labels and the text.
+The goal here would be to assign the most probable class label to each text.
- * In the second part using a [state of the art named entity recognition model](https://huggingface.co/dslim/bert-base-NER) we extract the name Companies, Persons and Locations.
+ * In the second part using a [state of the art named entity recognition model](https://huggingface.co/dslim/bert-base-NER) we extract the names of Companies, Persons and Locations.
 Along with this model we use a Python library to parse the text for date values.
  * The third part is about generating comment about the post given the information extracted.
 To do this properly we can use a language model but since publicly available model need relatively powerful  hardware to host we switch to and alternative method and that is using a  [text summarization model](https://huggingface.co/philschmid/distilbart-cnn-12-6-samsum) to generate the comments.
  After going through these components, result is store in a MongoDB instance.
 The whole system is served using Flask framework as a Restful API.
 The architecture of the system is shown in the following picture:
  ![Arch](https://lh3.googleusercontent.com/tdClz7dna1i7KT4OlRJLR-ZvXWqthk6b73WHGdMKc7Zp66VqCxHJ9IbPdUOCp4NuhqSsOO5vRtVkdwTn45iVxpmsgjs_RBOJXag9QyJt7ZJW3bxr8k7IgtswmxrZjTLfTmWZtle52VMBdGiKxJFHURwcW_5-NWJaOa92ICyeGVnR7AiccCSxUTNAM5U6UD2_EpRtF0mtRKNbS1IDYNGz5npET5g9OG8AijWnbj6FSWbx9kBUhDpVCL03BEBfnPEUvoeb5OKnIdWhM6Xqa2S-vZhB4u--AafAPKKn2bMZvXD6-cNDxEqavxEXZk0bhGp81gZ_jSKuX1lTm1y8lq8JNd_7E6pV1LGb6Gzaw0ErKbgv0_uHbr1OAbf06gsfWYX-ts0h-sPdjUbGzEdCgdqJ6ZZS5JqiedHgEzYk-TMGK59fMzcJyC7EcUt9R7cOW4TS1gvn0Be9e1tYlD1il7ESmjWiZQqRLb0piqaRNF7As-xFFy7gSa8jhkfCR2vqjay00NYeBjSfscKYwYvUgG_fiHyuHCs817XoS4GoTffDjwlXHgeRkeiQRXuU4P6t3aQuOB44bO7WC_I3xmfQr0y7I740awydozED0FD_at4Rr7QPBUchvqjZS6oJpBKWOgC71Je0L-Jtk3vcArWyA4hobrFfUawBaiA2N588DKE5XxwRchY5L0dCZYWhlr3QE7fVjZFziNz6Nb53VK6ybDChwNY_COMIyd0WTKgk698xaB1qOiR3g7GHDUc7wQKjqg=w502-h601-no?authuser=0)
+ **Note**
+The current service implementation (as a demo), uses CPU as the source of computation so the latency of the current service is relatively high.

 ## Environment Variables